jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

         --tab-width 4                 \
         --use-tabs=true

-Is the same behavior observed when **run against Prettier directly** from the command line?
-For example, to pass the contents of file `path_to_js_file.js` to Prettier from the command line.
+**Is the same behavior observed when run against Prettier directly?** For example, to pass the contents of file `path_to_js_file.js` to Prettier from the command line.

     /usr/local/bin/prettier           \
         --stdin                       \